apache/incubator-kie-kogito-runtimes/README.md

     # where 6.2.x is the drools and 6.2.x is the jbpm release branch name
     ```

-    * Note: this srcript creates a release branch, pushes it to origin and sets the upstream from local release branch to remote release branch
+    * Note: this script creates a release branch, pushes it to origin and sets the upstream from local release branch to remote release branch

 * Switch back and forth from master to the release branches for all git repositories